-Note: Do not try DEVELOPER ON/OFF from the System Utilities until you have reviewed the Developer status section in chapter 5.
+Note: Do not try DEVELOPER ON/OFF from the System Utilities until you have reviewed the Developer Status section of this manual..
 The facilities for developers are controlled by this switch and will become unavailable to you.
 For more information see the Dictionary-IV Administrator Guide.